 Shopping Center Loans

 Assets America® offers a variety of retail shopping center loans for most types of retail center venues, including shopping center financing and commercial strip mall loans.
-We arrange loans for shopping center acquisition, development and refinancing, in the form of retail shopping center construction loans, commercial bridge loans, commercial mini-perm loans and permanent take-out loans.
-Decades of experience allows us to formulate retail shopping center loan programs that are ideal for each unique lending requirement involving anchored and non-anchored shopping centers.
+We arrange loans for shopping center acquisition, development and refinancing.
+These loans take the form of retail shopping center construction loans, commercial bridge loans, commercial mini-perm loans and permanent take-out loans.
+Decades of experience allows us to formulate retail shopping center loan programs that are ideal for each unique lending requirement.
+We provide financing for anchored and non-anchored shopping centers.

 Types of Retail Shopping Center Loans & Properties

 Our retail shopping center loan programs encompass the full range of shopping center loan configurations.
-Assets America® retail loan programs begin at $5 million and involve complex commercial real estate properties composed of merchandisers and food providers (with supporting structures and amenities), rather than stand-alone retail stores.
+Assets America® retail loan programs begin at $5 million.
+They involve complex commercial real estate properties composed of merchandisers and food providers (with supporting structures and amenities).
+However, we do not provide financing for stand-alone retail stores.
 We offer:

 - Super-Regional Shopping Center Loans: These loans are for dominant structures featuring a minimum of 800,000 square feet of gross leasable area (GLA) and at least three anchors.
-Super-regionals attract a high volume of shoppers from at least a 25-mile radius via a concentration of mass merchants, merchandisers, boutiques, fast-food and family dining venues, along with ample parking.
+Super-regionals attract a high volume of shoppers from at least a 25-mile radius.
+They employ a concentration of mass merchants, merchandisers, boutiques, fast-food and family dining venues, along with ample parking.
 Attractions might include movie theaters, child play areas, shuttle buses and even amusement parks.

 - Regional and Conventional Retail Shopping Center Loans: Regional shopping malls offer 400,000 to 800,000 square feet of GLA with two or more anchors and a variety of retailers, from high-end to discount.
 Conventional shopping malls are smaller with typically one or more anchor stores.